MauFournier/memberful-oauth-pkce-example_nodejs-express/README.md

 Now that we know the server is running properly, let's create a Custom Application in Memberful.

 Go to Settings → Custom applications and create a new application.
+Check the "include OAuth tokens with this application" checkbox.

-This example is showing the PKCE flow, so pick either "Single-Page Application" or "Mobile Application" as the application type.
+This example is showing the PKCE flow, so pick either "Single Page Application" or "Mobile Application" as the application type.

-For your callback URL, enter the following:
+For your OAuth Redirect URL, enter the following:

 ```bash
 http://localhost:3000/callback